MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/store-commerce.md

 ## Store Commerce and MPOS/CPOS

-The Store Commerce app for Windows and mobile platforms are the next generation of point of sale applications for Dynamics 365 Commerce.
-As such, MPOS and the [Retail hybrid apps](hybridapp.md) will be deprecated in October of 2023.
-We recommend that you use Store Commerce or CPOS for all new deployments.
+The Store Commerce apps for Windows and mobile platforms are the next generation of point of sale applications for Dynamics 365 Commerce.
+Microsoft will deprecate MPOS and the [Retail hybrid apps](hybridapp.md) in October of 2023, and recommends that you use Store Commerce or CPOS for all new deployments.
 Existing customers should plan to migrate MPOS to Store Commerce.

 ### Comparison between Store Commerce and MPOS